AceOfSpades-JFK/MusicPlayer/README.md

 Once the plugin has been enabled, you can now use the Music Player by either:

-- Adding a `MusicPlayer` node to your scene, or
+- Adding a `MusicPlayer` node to your scene

 - Using the `GlobalMusicPlayer` autoload for music to play across scenes!